-File storage, also called file-level storage, or file-based storage is a type of storage that stores data in a hierarchical structure.
-The data, which is saved in files and folders, is presented to both the system storing it and the system retrieving it in the same way.
-Data can be accessed by using the Common Internet File System (CIFS), Network File System (NFS) or Server Message Block (SMB) protocols.
+File storage, also called file-level or file-based storage, stores data in a hierarchical structure.
+The data is saved in files and folders, and presented to both the system storing it and the system retrieving it in the same format.
+Data can be accessed using the Network File System (NFS) protocol for Unix or Linux, or the Server Message Block (SMB) protocol for Microsoft Windows.

 By submitting your email address, you agree to receive emails regarding relevant topic offers from TechTarget and its partners.
 You can withdraw your consent at any time.
 Contact TechTarget at 275 Grove Street, Newton, MA.